KaiijuMC/Kaiiju/README.md

 ### Additions
 - **AFK Distance:** Reduce view and simulation distance of AFK players.
+- **Xymb Linear Format**: Saves about 50% of disk space in OW and Nether and 95% in The End.

 ### Commands
 - `/kaiiju distance`: Display view, client, and simulation distances for each player.